osandov/drgn/docs/advanced_usage.rst

     fall back to ORC for functions lacking DWARF call frame information and vice versa.
 This environment variable is mainly intended for testing and may be ignored in the future.

-``DRGN_USE_LIBDWFL_REPORT``
-    Whether drgn should use libdwfl to find debugging information for core dumps instead of its own implementation (0 or 1).
-The default is 0.
-This environment variable is mainly intended as an escape hatch in case of bugs in drgn's implementation and will be ignored in the future.

 ``DRGN_USE_LIBKDUMPFILE_FOR_ELF``
     Whether drgn should use libkdumpfile for ELF vmcores (0 or 1).
 The default